 Lucy’s answer: YES!
 I pride myself on photographing every part of the day well, with professional and flattering lighting even in dark spaces.
 I’d be happy to share a full gallery that matches your wedding, whether it’s the same venue, season, or altitude.

 2. What happens if my date or location changes?

 It’s smart to ask all of your wedding vendors what happens if you need to reschedule or move your location – especially in 2020 and beyond where planning is SO tough on everyone.
 When you sign our contracts, expect to be held to their terms (after all, that’s why we have contracts.) so be sure you are ok with your photographers’ policies before you sign.
 A great contract is a sign of a seasoned pro.
-For those of us small businesses in the events industry, available dates are our inventory, so when we sell one to you, it often can’t be changed even if your guest count is decreased.
+For those of us small businesses in the events industry, available dates are our inventory, so when we sell one to you, it often can’t be changed even if your guest count is decreased. (like if you choose to elope.)
 Your retainer is used to exclusively reserve us for your date, and we must turn away other couples who ask about it, so be empathetic with those vendors who can’t change dates once reserved.